PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/Unity Cloud Code.md

 ## Summary

-You've had a look at Log Event requests and how they can be used to send and receive data from GameSparks games.
+You've had a look at *LogEventRequests* and how they can be used to send and receive data from GameSparks games.
 You've also learned how to create custom collections for storing information, such as player details.
 GameSparks also comes with some of its own special kinds of collections such as Leaderboards.
-In the next tutorial we are going to look at setting up a Leaderboard and implement it in Unity.
+In the next tutorial of the Getting Started sequence, we're going to look at setting up a Leaderboard and implementing it in Unity.